-- As determined based on ANA's administrative and programmatic expertise, does not further the purpose of the funding opportunity as described in Section I. Program Description. - ANA has information outside the application that contradicts the justification for the need of the project. - Is outside the scope of the listed program areas of interest. - Is from an applicant that has received more than two ANA grant awards within the last 10 years. - Is by a national or regional organization that has not justified their position as the best applicant organization to address the long-term community goal and current community condition described for a local community. - Appears to have originated or was designed by consultants outside of the community, who have provided a major role for themselves in the performance of the project, and who are not members of the applicant organization, tribe, or village. - Has a flawed implementation plan and is not likely to be successful or cost-effective based on the application submitted for evaluation in response to Section IV.2.
-The Project Description and Budget and Budget Justification. - Allows only one community, or region, to receive a disproportionate share of the funds available for award. - Is essentially identical or similar in whole or in part to previously funded projects proposed by the same applicant or activities or projects proposed by a consortium that duplicate activities for which any consortium member also receives or has received funding from ANA.
+- As determined based on ANA's administrative and programmatic expertise, does not further the purpose of the funding opportunity as described in Section I. Program Description. - Is by a national or regional organization that has not justified their position as the best applicant organization to address the long-term community goal and current community condition described for a local community. - Appears to have originated or was designed by consultants outside of the community, who have provided a major role for themselves in the performance of the project, and who are not members of the applicant organization, tribe, or village. - Has a flawed implementation plan and is not likely to be successful or cost-effective based on the application submitted for evaluation in response to Section IV.2.
+The Project Description and The Project Budget and Budget Justification. - Allows only one community, or region, to receive a disproportionate share of the funds available for award. - Is essentially identical or similar in whole or in part to previously funded projects proposed by the same applicant or activities or projects proposed by a consortium that duplicate activities for which any consortium member also receives or has received funding from ANA.
 (Please see Section I. Program Description and Section IV.2.
-The Project Description, Approach.) - Contains contingent activities that may impede, or indefinitely delay, the progress of the project. - Has the potential to cause unintended harm to participants, or that could negatively impact the safety of individuals. - Provides loan capital.
-Federal funds awarded under this FOA may not be used for the purpose of providing loan capital.
+The Project Description, Approach.)

+- Contains contingent activities that may impede, or indefinitely delay, the progress of the project. - Has the potential to cause unintended harm to participants, or that could negatively impact the safety of individuals. - Provides loan capital.
+Federal funds awarded under this NOFO may not be used for the purpose of providing loan capital.
 This restriction is not related to loan capital authorized under Sec.
-803A of NAPA [42 U.S.C. § 2991b-1(a)(1)] for the purpose of the Hawaiian Revolving Loan fund. - Includes human subject research as defined at 45 CFR § 46.102 (d) and (f). - Is duplicative of projects funded by other federal agencies. - Was submitted by an organization that has received funding for two consecutive projects under this FOA's CFDA number.
+803A of NAPA [42 U.S.C.
+2991b-1(a)(1)] for the purpose of the Hawaiian Revolving Loan fund. - Includes human subject research as defined at 45 CFR § 46.102 (d) and (f). - Is duplicative of projects funded by other federal agencies. - Was submitted by an organization that has received funding for two consecutive projects under this NOFO's CFDA number.
 Please see Section I. Program Description, ANA Administrative Policies, Limitation on the Number of Awards Based on Two Consecutive Funding Cycles. - Includes activities that were previously implemented without federal assistance.